Solu04/alx-low_level_programming/0x03-debugging/README.md

 ## Debugging
-Project done during Full Stack Software Engineering studies at Holberton School.
+Project done during Full Stack Software Engineering studies at ALX.
 It aims to learn how to debug in C language.

 ### Files
 All of the following files are programs written in C: